gazebosim/gz-omni/README.md

 ### Run Ignition

-Run the `shapes.sdf` world in Ignition
+Run the `shapes.sdf` world in Ignition Gazebo.
+This should run in a separate terminal using your normal Ignition Gazebo installation.

 ```bash
 ign gazebo v -4 shapes.sdf
 ```

 ### Run IssacSim

 Launch `IssacSim` and activate the `live sync`